pakitochus/Teaching-SWC-Lessons/git/2021-04-09-yosigopublicando/slides_git.md

 ### Remote repositories

-* Version control most useful for collaboration
+* Control de versiones most useful for collaboration
   * Easiest to have a single repository
   * Repository may be hosted off-site (for at least one collaborator)
 * Services available: